ShapeShifter

 To address these problems, Shape Shifter provides the following features:

-• The ability to add/remove points to each path without altering their original appearance.
+- The ability to add/remove points to each path without altering their original appearance.
 The added points can be modified by dragging them to different positions along the path, and they can be later deleted using the keyboard as well.

-• The ability to reverse/shift the relative positions of each path's points.
+- The ability to reverse/shift the relative positions of each path's points.
 While reordering points won't affect whether or not two paths are compatible, it often plays a huge role in determining the appearance of the resulting animation.

-• Shape Shifter provides a useful utility called 'auto fix', which takes two incompatible paths and attempts to make them compatible in an optimal way.
+s by hand in order to make your paths compatible—Shape Shifter does this for you behind-the-scenes! - Shape Shifter provides a useful utility called 'auto fix', which takes two incompatible paths and attempts to make them compatible in an optimal way.
 Depending on the complexity of the paths, auto fix may or may not generate a satisfying final result, so further modification may be necessary in order to achieve the animation you're looking for.

-• The ability to export the results to SVG spritesheets, CSS keyframes, and AnimatedVectorDrawable format for use on the web and in Android applications.
+format for use on the web and in Android applications.
 I'm open to adding support for other export formats as well, so feel free to file a feature request!

 How does it work?